Lulani Faucets Review & Rating Updated: July 7, 2025

 Customer Service

 We did not run our usual customer service tests on Tanfel.
 They don't always work with very small companies.
 Agents quickly realize they are being tested.
-However, we did ask difficult questions and posed typical problem situations, all of which were handled well and with dispatch.
+However, we did ask difficult questions and posed typical problem situations; all of the problems were handled well and with dispatch.
+The varying accuracy of answers to our questions indicates agents in need of better product knowledge.

 Testing & Certification